Christian Hadinata

-Christian Hadinata (紀明發, born 11 December 1949) is a former Chinese Indonesian badminton player.
+Christian Hadinata (紀明發; born 11 December 1949) is an Indonesian former badminton player and coach.

 Profile

 Though early in his career he was a fine singles player who reached the final of the prestigious All-England Championship in 1973, Christian's success in doubles earned him recognition as one of the great doubles players in badminton history.
 He won two gold medals at the 1980 IBF World Championships in Jakarta, in men's doubles with Ade Chandra, and in mixed doubles with Imelda Wiguna.
 He played for Indonesia for 15 years, beginning his career in 1971 at the Asian championships in Indonesia and managed to become a mixed doubles champion with Retno Koestijah.
 Christian's Thomas Cup (Men's International Team Championship) record is particularly notable.
 Playing in six consecutive campaigns from 1973 to 1986, and with a variety of doubles partners, he dropped only one match, helping Indonesia capture the cup on four occasions (1973, 1976, 1979, 1984).
 In 2001 he was inducted into the World Badminton Hall of Fame.